freenas/freenas-docs/userguide/virtualmachines.rst

   :samp:`{vmname}_clone{N}`, where *vmname* is the orignal VM name and *N* is the clone number.
 Each clones is given a new VNC port.

-These additional options in |ui-options| are available when a VM is
+These additional options in |ui-chevron-right| are available when a VM is running:
-running:

 * :guilabel:`Power off` immediately halts the VM.
 This is equivalent to unplugging the power cord from a computer.